troysellers/appexchange-analytics-demo/README.md

 SF_SOAP_TRACE=[true|false]
 ```

+Setting the soap trace to true will print the output of the API calls from the Partner API java library.
+It's verbose, but can be useful for debugging.

 ## Setup
 You will need to have the AppExchange Analytics package enabled for this to work, it will not run on developer orgs, sandboxes etc
 The user that is listed above will need to have access to the relevant objects to query as well as API permissions enabled.